-- Any United States of America (U.S) citizen or U.S resident individual: - (ii) Any partnership or corporation organized in the U.S or under the laws of the U.S or any State thereof; - or any trust if one or more U.S. Tax Persons have the (iii)

-trust and a court within the U.S would have authority under applicable law to render orders or judgments concerning substantially all issues regarding the administration of the trust, or an estate of a decedent that is a citizen or resident of the U.S.
+- Any United States of America (U.S) citizen or U.S resident individual; - (ii) Any partnership or corporation organized in the U.S or under the laws of the U.S or any State thereof; - or any trust if one or more U.S. Tax Persons have the authority to control all substantial decisions of the trust and a court within the U.S would have authority under applicable law to render orders or judgments concerning substantially all issues regarding the administration of the trust, or an estate of a decedent that is a citizen or resident of the U.S.